isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 </ul></li>
 </ul>

-Travellers are responsible for making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test.
+Travellers are responsible for <a href="/departing/overview" target="_blank">making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test</a>.
 They must also bear the cost of their test.
 Please check with the listed testing institutions for the cost of the test.

 #### 5. What flights may Singapore Citizens and Permanent Residents take in order to enter Singapore?